KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/01-flood-archetype.md

 * **The Saved Beings (Pairs of Animals):** The preserved Soul Strands—the complete archetypal spectrum of embodied experience at L₁ (ES / EM: Soma / Biosa) in a purified, harmonized state.
 They are symbolic templates for **centropic** life, maintained through the **entropic** collapse so they can be re-emanated free from prior distortions.

-* **The Mountain of Landing:** The Embodied World-Node of the new cycle.
-The first stable ground emerging from the Khaonic waters marks the re-establishment of the Morgic layer (L₄ (DP: Morgis)) and the Sophic layer (L₄ (DL: Sophis))—the renewed corporeal domain founded on coherent law.
+* **The Mountain of Landing:** The Embodied World-Node of the renewed cycle.
+    The first stable ground emerging after the Flood does not mark the absolute beginning of emanation, but the re-establishment of ordered world-structure within the new phase.
+    In mythic focus, this appears primarily through **L₄ (DP / DL: Morgis / Sophis)** as the renewed archetypal patterning of vitality and law; yet the embodied domain itself belongs to **L₁ (ES / EM: Soma / Biosa)**, with the inverse possibility of **IL₁ (IES / IEM: Malara / Mania)** still latent within the reopened cycle.
+    Likewise, the restored order is not purely centropic in completed form, since the inverse archetypal current — **IL₄ (IDP / IDL: Psychea / Nyxea)** — remains structurally possible within the larger lattice.
+    The mountain therefore symbolizes not a final purification, but the emergence of a renewed world-node in which centropic order is re-established under conditions where both trajectories remain admissible.

 * **The Rainbow:** The symbol of the new Nexus Law.
 A Structured Pair, bridging L₄ (DP / DL: Morgis / Sophis) and L₁ (ES / EM: Soma / Biosa), it signifies a restored, lawful relationship.
 The covenant indicates that the next cycle will progress through guided, incremental correction rather than total dissolution.